1-800-411-4LAW

 There are many others, and this whole topic of H-1 visas is full of exceptions and complications.
 Be sure to consult an immigration lawyer before getting yourself involved in something that might block you from entering the U.S.

-Don't delay.
-Please contact our immigration lawyers today, and we can help move you forward towards a legal immigration into the U.S. Jacoby & Meyers has offices nationwide.
+Don’t delay.
+Please contact our immigration lawyers today, and we can help move you forward towards a legal immigration into the U.S. Jacoby & Meyers has offices throughout the U.S.